-The truth about those 'body image' style transformations?
+The TRUTH about those 'body image' style transformations?

 IF you've been following for a while you will know we are about HEALTH AND LONGEVITY

 Once you have this correct balance, a lifestyle if you will, you will ALSO then discover the aesthetics follow naturally AND stay around .
 As the all the guys (& gals) using this system are now discovering and with rapid results

 A lot of it comes down to what we're fed through the media with regards to these 'perfect life' syndrome where people FILTER their lives, status and happiness and same deal with these 'perfect bodies' that you see fitness professionals promote/filter that just ADDS to peoples physical and mental health issues

-Health and fitness industry anyone, take the cover models for example...
-There is a fair amount of airbrushing used by the bigger magazines/companies, ever seen Kardashians arse without the airbrush?
-Full of cellulite, and also these guys and girls don't walk around in that kind of shape every day of the year, once they have completed their 'transformation' Also, if it's a strip down transformation its not overly healthy to have such a LOW-fat % as we need some fat to protect vital organs and so on (for another email) so these 'coaches' and those 'health mags' (they make a lot of their money through adverts) will manipulate especially when selling a product they will usually opt for very old BEFORE pictures.
+That you see on the front of HEALTH magazines There is a fair amount of airbrushing used by the bigger magazines/companies, ever seen Kardashians arse without the airbrush?
+Full of cellulite, and also these guys and girls don't walk around in that kind of shape every day of the year, once they have completed their 'transformation' Also, if it's a strip down transformation its not overly healthy to have such a LOW-fat % as we need some fat to protect vital organs and so on (for another email) so these 'coaches' and those 'health mags' (they make a lot of their money through adverts) will manipulate, especially when selling a product they will usually opt for very old BEFORE pictures.

 I've talked about 'the usual' before about the majority of guys (& gals) I work with are busy professionals with family who usually dislike the gym environment but they want to take back control of their bodies, fitness, and yes, appearance